Tkachov/ceu_pingus/UPDATE.md

-# Week 4 (15/06--21/06)
+# Week 6 (29/06--5/07)

 ## What I was supposed to do the past week?

+Port world objects;
+Sprites;
+Document bad and good examples of ported code?

+## What I actually did the past week?

+## What I'll do this week?

+# Week 4 and 5 (15/06--28/06)

+## What I was supposed to do the past weeks?

 Port actions and Pingu completely (this will require partial porting of other classes).
 Transfer SDL events?

-## What I actually did the past week?
+## What I actually did the past weeks?

+Ported actions and Pingu completely.
+Moved some world objects partically.
+World, Server, ServerEvent and some other classes ported a little bit.

 ## What I'll do this week?

+Work on world objects;
+Sprites;
+Document bad and good examples of ported code?

 # Week 3 (08/06--14/06)